mbjordan/API-Bin/readme.md

 ---

 If you (an awesome reader) have any ideas or suggestions, please create an issue, or comment on an existing issue.
 Thanks for being awesome!

+## License

+In this conceptual stage, the idea is licensed under http://creativecommons.org/licenses/by-nc-sa/3.0/

+Please attribute any use of the idea to [@matthewbjordan](https://twitter.com/matthewbjordan)